r4victor/tenthousandmeters/content/blog/python_bts_11.md

 del module
 ```

 When Python sees that a module doesn't have a specified attribute, it considers the attribute to be a submodule and tries to import it.
-So if the module defines `func` and `Class` but not `submodule`, Python will try to import `"module.submodule"`.
+So if `module` defines `func` and `Class` but not `submodule`, Python will try to import `"module.submodule"`.

 ##Wildcard imports